-Keeping that in mind, here's a look at some of the most notable playoff runs the league has seen by unlikely underdogs:
+Keeping the upsets in mind, here's a look at some of the most notable playoff runs the league has seen by unlikely underdogs:

 1984 Phoenix Suns